Skip to main content

 OzVault.create() is the public factory method — it sets up the vault and initializes the payment session.
 It resolves once the session is ready; you can create and mount elements immediately after.
 The vault is ready to tokenize once onReady fires (or vault.isReady === true).

-onReady fires before OzVault.create() resolves.
+onReady can fire while OzVault.create() is still pending.
 Vault initialization has two parallel steps — session fetch and iframe load.
 Either can finish first.
-If the iframe loads before the session resolves, onReady fires while await OzVault.create(...) is still pending and vault is still undefined.
+If the iframe loads before the session resolves, onReady fires while await OzVault.create(...) is still in progress and vault is still undefined.
 Do not reference vault inside onReady.
 Declare any readiness flags before calling create() so they are in scope when the callback runs.

 Always wrap OzVault.create() in a try/catch.
 If initialization fails (e.g. pub key blocked, session endpoint unreachable, backend error) the promise rejects.
 Without a catch, the failure is a silent unhandled rejection and the fields appear to hang.